 Use pavement chalk to draw your very own rainbow.
 See if the colours mix in the rain!
 When you have finished check out the sky to see if you can find any rainbows there too.

-Over to you?
-Any favourite rainy day activities outdoors in your family?
-Let us know in the comments below.
+Have your say!
+Any favourite outdoor rainy day activities your kids love?
+Share them with us in the comments below.